French Army on Parade in 1939

 - When the Germans invaded Poland in September 1939 the French and British should have attacked from the west.
 Again, the decision could have gone either way, but the Allies chances at that time were much better than in the following May.

 - Britain should have contributed more to the fight in Belgium.
 The BEF consisted of 10 excellent divisions.
 Even allowing for its naval contribution, the United Kingdom and its commonwealth states could have done much better.
 By extreme effort, France alone managed to field 109 divisions, and the United Kingdom had a slightly larger population.
-After the debacle, Britain and the commonwealth were eventually forced to mobilize armies many times the size of the original BEF.
+After the debacle, Britain and the commonwealth states were eventually forced to mobilize armies many times the size of the original BEF.
 Britain should have been better prepared for the critical encounter in May 1940.

 - Gamelin should have been dismissed as allied commander before May 10th.
 Daladier supported him, but Reynaud had no confidence in the man and neither did some of the marshal’s top subordinates.
 Gamelin had already made crucial mistakes that doomed his army to defeat before the battle began.
 First, he kept too many divisions south in support of the Maginot Line.
 At least 20 of those 45 divisions could have been placed in reserve behind the critical Belgian front.
 Second, the French 7th Army should never have been sent on its wild charge through Belgium into the Netherlands.
 Instead, that army’s mobile units could have been used as a quickly deployable reserve in support of the BEF and French 1st as well as the 2nd and 9th Armies.
 Third, on the very first day of fighting Gamelin should have sent four or five infantry divisions into the Ardennes, all equipped with a full complement of anti-tank weapons, to guard against any eventuality.
 In that difficult terrain, strategically placed small units could have effectively disrupted the German advance.
 As it developed, the Germans faced almost no resistance as they moved through this heavily wooded, easily defensible area.
 Had the Ardennes been even partially secured, the Allied forces may have been able to hold the narrow Belgian front for an indefinite time, giving France and Britain time to mobilize their overseas assets.
 Who knows then how the war would eventually have been resolved, but Hitler’s mad campaign of destruction could well have been blunted or entirely averted.